 We briefly indicate the broader framework in which our results sit.
 The starting point of this work is Wise's quasiconvex hierarchy theorem \cite{wise-hier} for hyperbolic cubulable groups:

-\begin{theorem} \cite{wise-hier} Let $G$ be a finite graph of hyperbolic groups so that $G$ is hyperbolic and the vertex groups are virtually special cubulable and quasiconvex in $G$.
+\begin{theorem} \cite{wise-hier} Let $G$ be a finite graph of hyperbolic groups so that $G$ is hyperbolic, { the vertex groups are virtually special cubulable and the edge groups are quasiconvex} in $G$.
 Then $G$ is virtually special cubulable. \end{theorem}

 Further, a celebrated Theorem of Agol \cite{agol-vh} proves a conjecture due to Wise \cite{wise-hier, wise-cbms} and establishes:

 \begin{theorem} \cite{agol-vh} Let $G$ be hyperbolic and cubulable.
 Then $G$ is virtually special. \end{theorem}